MetaMask/metamask-docs/docs/guide/getting-started.md

     console.log("MetaMask is installed!");
   }
 ```

+Once MetaMask is running, you should find that new browser tabs have a `window.ethereum` object available in the console.
+This is the way MetaMask provides for you to interact with it.

 You can review the full API for the `windows.ethereum` object [here](./ethereum-provider.html).
 Note that in **early 2020**, we are introducing significant changes to this API, and we recommend that you refer to its documentation.